jesper-olsen/hypervector/README.md

 # hypervector

-A Rust library for hyperdimensional computing (HDC), supporting bipolar (+1/–1) and binary (0/1) hypervectors.
+A Rust library for hyperdimensional computing (HDC), supporting bipolar (+1/–1) binary (0/1) hypervectors and real hypervectors.
 Includes example applications such as logical inference and language identification.

 Hyperdimensional computing (HDC) is a brain-inspired paradigm where information is represented as high-dimensional vectors—called hypervectors—and processed using simple algebraic operations like addition, multiplication, and permutation.
 This enables fast, robust, and noise-tolerant learning for tasks like classification, symbolic reasoning, and associative memory [4].